 Patna Museum, Patna, Bihar, started on 3 April 1917 during the British Era to house the historical artifacts found in the region of Patna.
 Patna Museum is built in the style of Mughal and Rajput architecture.
 Most of the early collections have now been transferred to Patna Museum.

-Mahavir Mandir, Patna, one of the most blissful Hindu temples dedicated to Lord Hanuman, was discovered in Patna, Bihar, India, nearby Patna Junction.
-Millions of travelers visit the Mahavir Mandir temple every day.
+Mahavir Mandir, Patna, one of the most blissful Hindu temples dedicated to Lord Hanuman nearby Patna Junction.
+Millions of travelers visit the Mahavir Mandir temple every year.
 At Mahavir Mandir, long turning chains can be seen on Saturdays and Tuesdays, the traditional worshiping days of Lord Hanuman.
-Millions of travelers visit Mahavir Mandir on every Ram Navami & New Year celebration.
-Mahavir Mandir trustee hosting many free hospitals in Patna City, Bihar like Mahavir Aarogya Sansthan, Mahavir, Netralaya, Mahavir Heart Hospital & Mahavir Cancer Hospital.
+Scores of devotees visit Mahavir Mandir on every Ram Navami and New Year celebration.
+Mahavir Mandir trustee also runs many free hospitals in Patna like Mahavir Aarogya Sansthan, Mahavir Netralaya, Mahavir Heart Hospital and Mahavir Cancer Hospital.

 Buddha Memorial Park, also known as Buddha Smriti Park, is a metropolitan stupa located on Frazer Road in Patna, India.
 Buddha Memorial Park was formed by Vikram Lall and expanded by the Bihar Government to commemorate the 2554th birth anniversary of the Mahatma Buddha.
 The 14th Dalai Lama introduced Buddha Memorial Park.
 Buddha Smriti Park is also the most visited place in Patna city.